-Watch Alchemist Accelerator’s Demo Day Right Here
+Watch Alchemist Accelerator’s Demo Day right here

 TechCrunch is pleased to bring you Alchemist Accelerator‘s demo day.

 Alchemist is one of those rare programs that focuses on enterprise startups.
-These aren’t your parents enterprise companies.
-Pitches today will span products that help businesses crowdfunding, wearables, sustainable farming and managing meetings with the power of AI.
+These aren’t your parents’ enterprise companies.
+Pitches today will span products that help businesses with crowdfunding, wearables, sustainable farming and managing meetings with the power of AI.

 Investors and press will hear pitches from 15 enterprise companies.
 The demos start at 3:00pm PT and are expected to last two hours.
-You can watch it live here or below.
+You can watch it live here.

 Nobal Technologies